ev2900/Flink_Kinesis_Data_Analytics/README.md

 Youtube video(s)
 1. [Send Data to Kinesis from a Python Script][12]
-2. Create a Kinesis Data Analytics Studio and Upload a Notebook
+2. [Create a Kinesis Data Analytics Studio and Upload a Notebook][13]

 ## Data Producer
 In order to get started with Apache Flink via.
 Kinesis Data Analytics (KDA), a Kinesis Data Stream with sample data is required.
 The [```kinesis_data_producer```][1] folder provides two python scripts that will read the data from the CSV file [```yellow_tripdata_2020-01.csv```][3] in the [```data```][2] folder and stream each line in the file as a JSON record/message to a Kineis Data Stream specified.